SOX Testing: How to Build a Well-Rounded Testing Program

 2. Managing Process and SOX Controls Documentation

-Details of the operation of key controls, such as control descriptions, frequency, SOX test procedures, associated risk, population, and evidence are established within the control narrative and documentation.
+Details of the operation of key controls, such as control descriptions, frequency, SOX test procedures, associated risk(s), population, and evidence are established within the control narrative and documentation.
 Often, risk and control mapping has a many-to-many relationship which can make manual documentation difficult.
 Some examples include risks that appear across multiple processes or business units, audit issues that impact multiple controls or processes, and COSO principles mapping to many controls.
-As any audit manager can attest, if one member of the team fails to make a timely edit or forgot to make updates across all test sheets, the downstream ripple effect can cost managers hours and hours of cleanup.
+As any audit manager can attest if one member of the team fails to make a timely edit or forgot to make updates across all test sheets, the downstream ripple effect can cost managers and staff hours and hours of cleanup.

 The solution is to leverage an underlying relational database to act as a central repository and as the foundation of the SOX audit program.
 SOX software constructed upon purpose-built database structures can allow auditors to quickly pull or push information to and from a database and have those results cascade throughout the entire SOX program instantly.

-Benefits of Purpose-Built SOX Software:
+Benefits of Purpose-Built SOX Software

 • SOX documentation becomes simple and doesn’t require making edits across several standalone spreadsheet files.

-• The speed, accuracy, and scalability of a database solution will exceed the benefits of “spreadsheet familiarity” — for annual audit results to be used year over year, a spreadsheet cannot handle the large volumes of data.
+• The speed, accuracy, and scalability of a database solution will exceed the benefits of “spreadsheet familiarity” — for annual audit results to be used year over year, a spreadsheet cannot handle large volumes of data.

 • Saves time spent reconciling version control issues.